-5. Behavior which shall result in a ten (10) day suspension, expulsion for no less than one (1) full year and a referral for criminal prosecution: • Possession, use or sale of a firearm or weapon.
+- a) Level One Behaviors.
+Zero Tolerance Level One behaviors include the following: - Possession, use or sale of a firearm or weapon.
 This includes a firearm or weapon found in a student's vehicle, either at school or at a school sponsored event.
 The student shall be considered to be in possession of the firearm or weapon if it is determined by the principal, based upon evidence, that the student knew of the presence of the firearm or weapon in the vehicle.
-The School Board specifically waives the exception in §790.115(2)(a)(3) for purposes of student and campus parking privileges.
+The School Board specifically waives the exception in §790.115(2)(a)(3) for purposes of student and campus parking privileges. - A threat or false report, as defined by §§ 790.162 and 790.163, respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity.

-• A student shall not be subject to mandatory expulsion proceedings if it is determined by the Superintendent or the School Board (1) that the student was unaware he/she was in possession of the weapon or firearm, or (2) the student immediately returned the firearm or weapon to the person who gave it to him/her, or (3) if the student took the weapon or firearm to a staff member or was in the process of taking it to a staff member.

-• Any threat, regardless of the location from which it is made, to throw, project, place or discharge any destructive device with intent to do bodily harm to any person or with intent to do damage to any property of any person, or the making of a false report with intent to deceive, mislead, or otherwise misinform any person, concerning the placing or planting of any bomb, dynamite, or other deadly explosive or concerning the use of firearms in a violent manner involving school or school personnel's property, school transportation, or a school-sponsored activity.
+b) Level One Discipline.

-Note: Simulating a firearm or weapon while playing or wearing clothing or accessories that depict a firearm or weapon or express an opinion regarding a right guaranteed by the Second Amendment to the United States Constitution is not grounds for disciplinary action or referral to the criminal justice or juvenile justice system under Section 1006.07 or Section 1006.13, Florida Statutes.
-Simulating a firearm or weapon while playing includes, but is not limited to:

-- 1. Brandishing a partially consumed pastry or other food item to simulate a firearm or weapon. - 2.
-Possessing a toy firearm or weapon that is 2 inches or less in overall length. - 3.
-Possessing a toy firearm or weapon made of plastic snap-together building blocks. - 4.
-Using a finger or hand to simulate a firearm or weapon. - 5.
-Vocalizing an imaginary firearm or weapon. - 6.
-Drawing a picture, or possessing an image, of a firearm or weapon. - 7.
-Using a pencil, pen, or other writing or drawing utensil to simulate a firearm or weapon.
+- Mandatory: - suspension for ten days, - expulsion for no less than one full year, and - referral for criminal prosecution - referral for mental health services identified by the school district pursuant to § 1012.584(4) and the criminal justice or juvenile justice system - Additional considerations: The School Board may assign the student to a disciplinary program or second chance school for the purpose of continuing educational services during the period of expulsion.
+The Superintendent may consider the 1-year expulsion requirement on a case-by-case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system. - c) Simulating a Firearm or Weapon.
+Simulating a firearm or weapon while playing or wearing clothing or accessories that depict a firearm or weapon or express an opinion regarding a right guaranteed by the Second Amendment to the United States Constitution is not grounds for disciplinary action or referral to the criminal justice or juvenile justice system under Section 1006.07 or Section 1006.13, Florida Statutes.
+Simulating a firearm or weapon while playing includes, but is not limited to: - Brandishing a partially consumed pastry or other food item to simulate a firearm or weapon. - 2.
+Possessing a toy firearm or weapon that is 2 inches or less in overall length. - Possessing a toy firearm or weapon made of plastic snap-together building blocks. - 4.
+Using a finger or hand to simulate a firearm or weapon. - Vocalizing an imaginary firearm or weapon. - Drawing a picture, or possessing an image, of a firearm or weapon. - Using a pencil, pen, or other writing or drawing utensil to simulate a firearm or weapon.